YuxuannSun/yuxuannsun.github.io/_publications/thesis-001.md

 * After being stored in liquid nitrogen for no less than 30 days, ***Albizia julibrissin*** showed an increase in the time required for germination.
 The same phenomenon was observed in the sowing experiments.
 * Additionally, some seeds experienced bursting during thawing.
 The reasons for these phenomena may be related to the moisture content of the ***Albizia julibrissin*** seeds [^2].

+* During the germination and sowing experiments, some seeds showed mold growth in the warm and humid incubator environment.
+* Due to the limited duration of the experiments, some seeds were not subjected to prolonged stratification pre-treatment, which may cause the failure of germination for some seeds.
+* In the sowing experiments, it was challenging to provide the optimal sowing treatment for all seeds based on their individual growth characteristics.
+For example, factors such as the thickness of the covering soil after sowing could only be adjusted to meet the general requirements for suitable growth of all seeds as much as possible.
+* Additionally, the high winds in Beijing during the spring and the rainfall in May led to the rapid germination and growth of some weed seeds in the experimental site, which may cause the failure of some seeds to germinate properly.

 ![Fig.1](/images/pub-images/paper-001-figure-001.jpg)